Edge Proxy

 - Click Create Proxy

-- Enter a name, slug, your enterprise domain, and the target URL
+- Enter a name, slug, target URL, and (optionally) a custom domain

 From the SDK